Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 - All text frames contain JSON-formatted data.

-- The information content sent from jambonz to the your server is exactly the same content as that supplied via http webhooks.
+- The information content sent from jambonz to the your application is exactly the same content as that supplied via http webhooks.

 As mentioned above, all messages will be JSON payloads sent as text frames.
 The following top-level properties will be commonly included: